The-101-project/Lock_In_Amplifier_Review/readme.md

 <img src="img/10.PNG" width = 800 />

 #### My Summary:
 The value of this technique: **You only need a digital oscilloscope, to start testing/evaluting the Lock In Amplifier  concept**.
-No LIA needed!
+No LIA needed, but it is not replicating exactly the  LIA operation.

 Steps:
 * `Chanell-1`: Connect the received signal with AC coupling